 My thoughts on the recent tragic vaping deaths.

-It is theorized that vanilla acetate, or vitamin E, or with some other relatively heavy oil may be the root cause of the current 9/9/2019 spate of horribly tragic vape deaths..Those oil, taken in this way, is an oil that can can kill, apparently because it does not vaporize without very high temps.
+It is theorized that vanilla acetate, or vitamin E, or with some other relatively heavy oil may be the root cause of the (starting) 9/9/2019 spate of horribly tragic vape deaths and lung damage and illness..Those oil, taken in this way, are oils that appear to be able to kill, apparently because it does not vaporize without very high temps.
 These temps are far above what is produced by a THC or e-cig vaporizer.